TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Set the session affinity
 You can set the session affinity for the load balancer.

-* The setting location is .spec.sessionAffinity.
+* The setting location is loadbalancer.nhncloud/pool-session-persistence under .metadata.annotations.
+* Per-listener settings can be applied.
 * It can be set to one of the following:
-    * None: Set session affinity to None.
+    * Empty string (""): Set session affinity to 'None'.
 The default when not set.
-    * ClientIP: Set session affinity to SOURCE_IP.
+    * SOURCE_IP: Set session affinity to SOURCE_IP.
 * If the load balancing method is SOURCE_IP, the session affinity setting is ignored, and the session affinity setting is set to None.
 * Clusters of v1.17.6, v1.18.19
     * Changes cannot be made after the load balancer is created.